magicmq/pyspigot-documentation/writingscripts.md

 This tutorial provides an overview of PySpigot only, and does not cover in detail the Bukkit/Spigot API or writing Python code.
 Any questions concerning Python syntax or writing Python code in general should be redirected to the appropriate forum, as this tutorial will not provide an intoroduction to writing basic Python code.

-There are a few guidelines that must be followed when writing PySpigot scripts.
-Please make sure to adhere to these guidelines at all times:
+There are a few basic things to keep in mind when writing PySpigot scripts:

 - Under the hood, PySpigot utilizes Jython, a Java implementation of Python.
 Currently, Jython implements Python 2 only, so Python 2 syntax should be used when writing PySpigot scripts.
 - Scripts must be written in Python syntax and script files should in `.py`.
 Files that do not end in .py will not be loaded.